nwweeden/career-connection-frontend/README.md

 ## About the Application

 This is the front end of a job board application.
-With the back end, their are a variety of features:
+With the back end, there are a variety of features:

  - Users can login or sign up and their information is saved via authentication
  - Users can search for specific companies or jobs